miloscomplex/miloscomplex/README.md

 ![Imgur](https://i.imgur.com/vHGHo6F.jpg)

 # 👉 Hello, my name is Michael Sutton.
-Merging the art and science of web design to generate dynamic enticing visual solutions by utilizing code and comprehensive knowledge of visual communication and design.
+I like to make websites.
+Generate dynamic, enticing visual solutions by utilizing code and comprehensive visual communication and design knowledge.
 Experienced in Ruby on Rails, JavaScript, React/Redux, HTML, and CSS programming, and robust visual design/communication background with a deeply rooted understanding of visual design.

 ## 👋 Full-Stack Software Engineer | React, Redux, JavaScript, HTML, and CSS